danny900714/aria2-build/README.md

 - c-ares for asynchronous DNS
 - SQLite3 for control file support
 - zlib for compression
-- libexpat for XML parsing
+- libxml2 for XML parsing
+- libuv for asynchronous I/O

 ## Build Scripts